mariofischer/cwcrop/Docs/CwCrop.md

 * draghandle - (**) id of the div of the drag-handle
 * resizehandle - (**) id of the div of the resize-handle

+### Events:

+* onCrop - triggered if the user finishes the cropping process, the argument is following object: {'x': xposition, 'y': yposition, 'w': width, 'h': height}

 ### Returns:

 * (*object*) A new *CwCrop* instance.

 CwCrop Method: onStart {#CwCrop:onStart}